Overview of Oregon’s State Plan Personal Care Program

 Medical Criteria: Functional Need

-Unlike with many Medicaid long-term care programs, a Nursing Facility Level of Care (NFLOC) is not required.
-In fact, the State Plan Personal Care Program is not available to persons who require a NFLOC.
-Instead, applicants must have a personal care need, which is demonstrated by requiring assistance at least monthly with one of the following tasks: Basic personal hygiene (i.e., bathing, shaving, dressing, nail care), toileting / bowel or bladder care, mobility / transferring or repositioning, nutrition (i.e., preparing meals, eating / drinking), delegated nursing tasks, or medication / oxygen management.
+While many Medicaid long-term care programs require an applicant need a Nursing Facility Level of Care (NFLOC), this is not required.
+In fact, SPPC is not available to persons who require this level of care.
+However, applicants must have a personal care need, which is demonstrated by requiring assistance at least monthly with one of the following tasks: Basic personal hygiene (i.e., bathing, shaving, dressing, nail care), toileting / bowel or bladder care, mobility / transferring or repositioning, nutrition (i.e., preparing meals, eating / drinking), delegated nursing tasks, or medication / oxygen management.
 Relevant to some persons with Alzheimer’s disease or a related dementia, cognitive impairments, such as memory loss, lack of focus, and difficulty making plans, can result in one of the above personal care needs.
 However, a diagnosis of dementia in and of itself does not mean one will meet the functional criteria.

 Qualifying When Over the Limits